One-night stand: Views

-The one-night stand is the most common form of infidelity and is often used in research, polls and surveys to define the level of promiscuity in a society at any given time.
+While most participants in one-night stands are single people not currently in relationships, for those who are in relationships, the one-night stand is the most common form of infidelity, and is often used in research, polls and surveys to define the level of promiscuity in a society at any given time.
 It has been suggested that such an act can be as threatening to a relationship as a long-term affair:

 A one-night stand can be more dangerous than finding a lover with mutual considerations.
 This scenario is good for the business traveler who has the odds in his or her favor; however, it is very important to know with whom you are getting into bed, even for just one night.
 No one should be exempt from causing you a problem, no matter the distance or circumstance.
 A one-night stand is still a form of infidelity and can be just as damaging for you and your partner if discovered.

 Some women have suggested that women who feel sexually insecure or unfulfilled should seek out one-night stands for personal growth and fulfillment.
 One writes, "[a] one-night stand is the erotic manifestation of carpe diem— only we are seizing the night instead of the day".
 Another source advises women seeking empowerment to "jumpstart your heyday by having a one-night stand", and clarifies that the one-night stand should be a conscious decision.

 The prevalence of one-night stands has been abetted by the advent of online dating apps such as Tinder and Grindr, which allow people to connect for purposes including sexual encounters, although these tools can also be used to seek longer-term relationship partners.

+A review in Psychology Today reported that: "Participants who had one-night stands reported experiencing more emotional than sexual connection.
+Helen Fisher (2014) found that about 27% of those who had one-night stands testified that their experiences turned into long-term relationships.

 Further relations

 Relationship therapist Laura Berman suggests that the circumstances that lead to such an encounter do not necessarily preclude a later relationship:

 Certainly, having sex on a first date can be a death knell if your partner decides that a one-night stand is all he is after.
 On the other hand, many happy couples broke that rule of no sex on the first date and have been together for years.

 In contrast to a one-night stand, if the individuals involved have recurrent sexual contact without romantic involvement, that is considered a casual sexual relationship.

+The one-night stand may also be simulated as a form of sexual roleplay, by people already in an established relationship.
+Partners may meet at a bar or hotel, pretending not to know one another and adopting the roles of strangers, flirt as though meeting for the first time, and enact a "one-night stand" before returning to their normal lives and sexual routines.